Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-running-tools-on-linux.md

 WINEPREFIX=/home/sewer/.steam/steam/steamapps/compatdata/213610/pfx winetricks dotnet48
 ```

+#### Detecting .NET Framework

+!!! info "Sometimes .NET Framework powered tools are still used for some games"

+    Although old, some older tools still rely on this technology, so we must try
+    to detect if the user has it installed.

+To detect if an application requires .NET Framework, look at the [IMAGE_DATA_DIRECTORY]
+structure of the PE header.
+If the `The CLR header address and size` field is present
+and not 0; then the application requires .NET Framework.

 ## Static Compilation of Dependencies

 !!! info "Not all the dependencies may be available on all distros."